 The Estes Park Local Marketing District (the "District" or "Visit Estes Park"), a component unit of the Town of Estes Park (the "Town"), Colorado, was established by election in November 2008 to assist with the marketing of businesses and activities in the District's boundaries, which include the District of Estes Park (the "District") and the surrounding area.
 The election allowed Visit Estes Park to assess a 2% marketing and promotion tax on all lodging establishments in the District.
+In 2022, ballot initiative 6E expanded the lodging tax by another 3.5% to 5.5% total, with the additional funds earmarked for workforce housing and childcare, which is passed through to the Town of Estes Park.
 Visit Estes Park has a separate Board of Directors with seven members appointed by the Town and Larimer County (the "County").